 Remember that scene in Gilmore Girls where Kirk forgets where he hid some of the boiled eggs during Easter and the entire town smells rotten for weeks?
 That’s a real thing.

 Therefore, we hunted money.
 How cool is that?
 All of the adults would contribute whatever they wished to part with from their purses or pockets and different denominations would go into plastic eggs.
 There may have been some non-melting candy in a few of those.
 You know, for the babies who hunted.
 But the big kids scoured acres of land to see which cousin would go home with the most money.

 Oddly, the tradition petered out over the years.
 I’m lobbying hard that we reboot the money egg.
 I could use a little change.

 One thing that Mama did do for my sister and I every year was an Easter basket.
 Of course Linea Ray would never put chocolate in a basket.
 (Have you read chapter one of my book?)
 Don’t feel sorry for us.
 Each and every Easter we received a new pair of roller skates.

-Life doesn’t get better than that.
+Life doesn’t get any better.